oderby/owenderby.com/content/blog/2016-election-pa-results.md

 in 2008.
 That is, **Trump swung more votes in 2016 than Obama did in 2008**.

 Which brings me to my second point.
 2008 was itself a remarkable election, no doubt.
-And when we compare 2016 to 2008, the differences seem stunning.
+And when we compare 2016 to 2008, the swing seems stunning.
 Yet, when we step back and put things into the context of the surrounding elections, we see that **2008 was the anomaly, not 2016**.
 In fact, Republican candidates have been steadily gaining ground in Pennsylvania since 1996 (the earliest I was able to get data for).
 2008 is the only year where that trend was reversed and Obama gained tremendous ground while the Republicans lost so much.
 However, in 2012 Obama lost much of that ground and the Republicans were back on track.

 In this post, I examine the election data in detail to illustrate these points and try to explain